• Home

 The Phoenix area gets insanely hot during the summer but has glorious weather from November through April.
 One of my favorite places to visit is the Desert Botanical Garden.
 It’s located in the red sandstone rocks overlooking the city and has an outstanding display of desert succulents along its nature trails.

-During normal times, the garden hosts events, and light festivals.
+The garden hosts events, and light festivals.

 The Botanical Garden is part of Papago Park which offers a variety of extraordinary outdoor experiences.
 If you love hiking there are trails for all levels.
 Take in the desert wildflowers during the season or view the magnificent sandstone buttes that rise from the desert floor.